AFAgarap/gru-svm/README.md

-A Neural Network Architecture Combining Deep Gated Recurrent Unit (GRU) and Support Vector Machine (SVM) for Intrusion Detection
+A Neural Network Architecture Combining Gated Recurrent Unit (GRU) and Support Vector Machine (SVM) for Intrusion Detection
 ===

 The full paper on this proposal may be read at [ResearchGate](https://goo.gl/muZP5A).